fabmax/fabmax.github.io/docs/shading.md

 After creation, all shaders are compiled and executed directly on the GPU.
 This means that, after creation, basic configuration settings cannot be changed anymore.
 It is however possible to change assigned values later on (textures, colors, etc.).

-Depending on their type, shaders share several configuration options:
+Depending on their type, shaders share several configuration options.

 ### Common options